-While you can write and edit HTML with any text editor, we highly suggest using the Atom text editor.
+While you can write and edit HTML with any text editor, we highly suggest using Visual Studio Code.
 (Fun fact: the editor is actually written using HTML!)
 It supports pretty much every operating system and you'll love how simple and pretty it looks.
 Of course, feel free to use whatever text editor you are already comfortable with.

 Create a brand new file in your editor, and type this in:

 index.html, and make sure you save it with the

 .txt.
 Navigate to where you saved the file and open it with your browser of choice.